ekaratnida/kafka-connect/readme.md

 }
 ```

-### 11. Testing update data in source DB then check the sink files and elasticsearch
+### 12. Testing update data in source DB then check the sink files and elasticsearch

 While listen for changes on sink file, insert new record to table `test`

 ```
-INSERT INTO test (name, email, department) VALUES ('sheldon', 'sheldon@bigbang.com', 'physicist');
+INSERT INTO test (name, email, department) VALUES ('sheldon2', 'sheldon2@bigbang.com', 'engineer');
 ```

 expected new line in file `./sink/files/jdbc-output.txt`